MBDS/multibody-state-estimation/README.md

 You should also be able to compile this project under Windows and Visual Studio.

-## Executing
-These programs come ready to be launched, and can be found in the `bin` directory after compiling:

-  * `pf_test1`: One of the particle filter estimation experiments showed in the paper.
-  * `ex_four_bars`: An example of a dynamic simulation of a four bar linkage.

 ## Using mbse as a library in a user program

 In your CMake project, add: